nyhvignoli/musicatchers-frontend/README.md

 * styled-components
 * Material-UI

+---

 <a id="en-readme"></a>
 ### [Português](#pt-readme) | English
 Front-end structure of the Full Stack Project developed at Labenu School bootcamp.
-An web site aplication with basic features of an music streaming website.
+An aplication with basic features of an music streaming website.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).